TeRRa HeAvEn Eco-Arts

 Respect for diverse cultures and ways of knowing

 T.H.E.A. does not package or teach Indigenous culture as a product.
-Instead, we focus on ethical learning, respect for place, and nurturing a child’s natural sense of wonder and responsibility.
+Instead, we focus on ethical learning, respect for place and nurturing a natural sense of wonder and responsibility.

 We Explore: